armytag/langs/qathebo/notes.md

 - Subordinate clause is verb-final
 - Subordinate subject takes special relative-tense marking
 - Subordinate verb takes subordinate aspect/mood marking

+# Phasal Polarity

+- Distinguish neutral and counterexpectational "still"
+- Interconnection between aspect and phasal polarity

+## Questions

+1. **COVERAGE**: Is an item involved in the expression of more than one phasal polarity concept, or are phasal polarity concepts encoded by constructions that each have separate items?
+1. **PRAGMATICITY**: Are there formal differences between the expression of neutral and counterfactual phasal polarity scenarios?
+Which interpretation occurs more frequently in the respective Fula variety?
+1. **WORDHOOD**: What is the wordhood status (free vs. bound morphemes) of the phasal polarity items?
+Are adverbial phrases or verbal constructions involved in signalling phasal polarity meanings?
+1. **EXPRESSIBILITY**: Are there specialized items/constructions for the expression of phasal polarity concepts ALREADY , STILL, NOT YET, NO LONGER?
+What is the functional spectrum of the items/constructions?
+Are phasal polarity meanings salient or central to their function, or are they rather context-induced interpretations?
+1. **PARADIGMATICITY**: Is it possible to state paradigmatic complementarity with corresponding expression pairs for ALREADY- NOT YET and STILL -NO LONGER?
+What is the categorical status of the phasal polarity items?
+To what extent are phasal polarity items combinable with paradigms of the domains of Tense, Aspect and Mood (TAM)?

+## Fula PhP

+- *Still* has a continuative meaning, and *already* has an inchoative meaning, both overlap with aspectual functions.
+    - This is similar to the dichotomy between imperfective (situational instance) and perfective (event boundaries)
+- Neutral *already* conveyed by plain *perfective* aspect without extra marking
+- Counterfactual *already* conveyed by either periphrastic adverbial construction (e.g. "quick like that") or temporal verbs (e.g. "take a long time")
+    - Sometimes also uses second verb meaning "be finished" in perfective form

 # Test Sentences